suyashkandele/Suyash_Kandele/index.md

 ### Other Interests

-Besides research, I am passionate about Software Secure Code Review, and Teaching and Training on the Best and Secure Coding Practices.
+I am passionate about Software Secure Code Review, and Teaching and Training on the Best and Secure Coding Practices.

 ### Awards and Honours